sunjay/wolf-asm/docs.md

   * an ASCII alphabetic character followed by any number of alphanumeric characters
   * e.g. `abc`, `L1`, `x2`
   * use `label:` to designate the address of a given section of the executable
+  * labels must be unique throughout the entire program (a program may be one or more files joined by `.include`)
 * string literal
   * single or double quoted ASCII characters, e.g. `'a'`, `"123abc\n"`
   * supports string escapes like `\n`, `\t`, `\x{FF}`, `\b{00011000}`